Naught0/slackernews/README.md

    - e.g. if the scroll idx is 0 and you scroll to idx 20, the down button should take you to 21
 - [ ] Persistent settings (Cookies?)
     - [ ] Ability to toggle on/off HN link replacement

+TODO:

+- [ ] Increase width of user page to always be maximum